 - 500 GB of space disk or more

 - 4 cores of virtual processors or more

-If someone asks himself "Yes, but setup all of these environments just for tests it is a little bit too much"...
+If someone asks himself "Yes, but set up all of these environments just for tests it is a little bit too much"...
 Yes you are right!
-This is why, Microsoft provides for the developers several environments for test (Thank you Microsoft ❤️)
+This is why Microsoft provides for the developers' several environments for the test (Thank you Microsoft ❤️)

-What you have to install for virtualize your environment(s)?
+What you have to install to virtualize your environment(s)?
 Here some solutions I am using:

 - VirtualBox: for personal usage and because it is cross-platform

 - VMware: the free version of VMware Player can be sufficient for testing, but for the developments, this solution can be quickly not sufficient

 - Hyper-V: the must if you are working on Windows (available for free until Windows 8 🥰)